JSpeedie/G2ME-legacy/README.md

 `G2ME -P pr -b bracket.br`

-The P flag is to be used before the `-b` flag.
+The `-P` flag is to be used before the `-b` flag.
 It makes the system adjust player's data if they were not present in the given bracket.
 It takes the same format as the pr file as it is a player list file.
 For example: